Symptoms Of A Bad Or Clogged Fuel Filter

 Everybody loves a good car that starts and runs smoothly.
 But what if one day you find your car not functioning properly with its check engine light coming on or its engine misfiring?
 Chances are you have a bad or clogged filter.

-You wouldn’t drink unfiltered water from a creek, right?
+You wouldn’t ingest unfiltered water from a creek, right?

 Why is that?